spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 The Cloud Cluster Overview dashboard provides enhanced functionality to analyze the Ocean Autoscaler actions with high granularity and gain deeper insights into its behavior.
 This topic delves into this dashboard's various components and sections, offering a detailed exploration of its capabilities.

 Ocean continuously analyzes the utilization of your nodes in the cloud infrastructure.
 It automatically scales compute resources to optimize utilization and availability.
-It achieves this by intelligently combining Spot, Reserved, and On-Demand compute instances.
+It achieves this by intelligently combining spot, reserved, and regular compute instances.

 * Ocean Savings panel shows the amount of money, CPU, memory (GiB/TiB), and GPU compute resources saved when you utilize Ocean to manage your Kubernetes cluster.
 Specifically, these are savings from running spot instances, bin packing, and reverting to lower-cost nodes.
 * The Ocean Managed Nodes and Resources panel shows information about your Ocean-managed and unmanaged nodes and your managed CPU, memory, and GPU resources.